 Support the local community through the $100 challenge

-This holiday season, we once again challenge each of our newspaper readers — yes, you — to spend at least $100 shopping at home this holiday season.
+With Christmas just around the corner, it’s time for us to once again challenge each of our newspaper readers to spend at least $100 shopping at home this holiday season.
 If we all did that it would pump more than $1.8 million into Plumas County’s economy.
 And that’s based on a conservative average of just two readers per newspaper.

 Merchants have told us repeatedly it is very common for shoppers to tell them they were participating in the challenge to help bolster our local economy.